swetanshu-ds/Custom-Mask-detector-using-tensorflow-1.x/README.md

 14. Now in research folder there is a folder slim move the deployment and nets folder from slim to research main

-15. then run this TFOD1_x_training.ipynb file from starting to end
+15. Time to start training -

+16. For this train.py file should be moved to research folder from legacy inside object_detection folder.

+17 The training will take so much time.